 In films like The Life and Death of Colonel Blimp (1943) and A Canterbury Tale (1944) Powell and long-time collaborator Emeric Pressburger produced fond but clear-sighted portraits of ‘Englishness’.
 In the latter, the ‘flash of bad taste’ was provided by Eric Portman’s magistrate pouring glue into women’s hair to stop them hobnobbing with American soldiers.
-It’s a bizarre detail but perfectly calculated to bring out a certain sexually repressed oddness that is (unless I’m just talking about myself here) characteristically English.
+It’s a bizarre detail but perfectly calculated to bring out a certain sexually repressed oddness that is, or has at least been seen as, characteristically English.

 In Peeping Tom we have a bumbling old gent played by beloved character actor Miles Malleson (more usually expected to turn up as a comedy vicar) coming in to a newsagent for the Times and the Telegraph, and walking out with a selection of under-the-counter ‘views’ of naked women (snaps presumably taken by Mark) while Mark, listening in, smiles.